visibilia/JobRecommender/README.md

 * Recommendation
   * Job matching: given a certain profile, select a group of the nearest job offers based on the distance to that profile
-  * Ranking: Once retrieved the top "k" job offers for the profile, sort them in descending order based on the inverse of this distance
+  * Ranking: once retrieved the top "k" job offers for the profile, sort them in descending order based on the inverse of this distance

 * Evaluation